 The Commission has developed a set of guidelines that is applied to every eligible applicant.
 It is applied across the board, and exceptions to policy are made ONLY when the Commission determines that the individual situation warrants such an exception.

 This program is one of temporary, immediate financial assistance.
 It is not a long term assistance program and it is not a subsidy program.
 Assistance will normally not be provided for more than three (3) months per application year unless there is a compelling reason to do so.
-Furthermore assistance will not be granted fo more than thirty-six (36) months in any sixty (60) month period.
+Furthermore assistance will not be granted for more than thirty-six (36) months in any sixty (60) month period.

 Applicants who are eligible for long term assistance programs administered by other agencies will be required to apply for those assistance programs.

 Every applicant for financial assistance is required to complete a formal application and provide a complete financial disclosure for all members of his/her household.
-Failure to provide all required information will result in denial of the application.
+Failure to provide all required information may result in denial of the application.

 a.
 A financial assistance applicant who has been denied assistance by a Case Manager may appeal the denial to the Director/Veterans Service Officer.
 If the denial is upheld, the applicant may appeal to the Veterans Service Commission.
 In each case, a signed appeal shall be written and submitted on the form provided (Policy Letter # 2).
 An appeal to the Service Officer shall be addressed promptly by appointment.
 An appeal to the Veterans Service Commission shall be handled at the next regularly scheduled board meeting (2nd Thursday of every month at 4:00 PM; unless it falls on a holiday).